Optimal Matching Strategies in Two-sided Markets: A Mean Field Approach: Problem Settings

-\item \textbf{Job seekers (Type-$\bA$ agents)}: \begin{itemize} \item Are sequentially interviewed by firms according to an exogenous meeting process $\{N_{\bB ,t}\}_{t\geq0}$, \item Adopt an optimal stopping strategy: accept the most recent job offer from a firm of level $y$ whenever the offer exceeds the job seeker's reservation utility (which is dynamically determined based on the value of continued search), after which the job search terminates. \end{itemize} \end{itemize}
+The dynamic asymmetric selection problem applies to this repeated labor market as follows: Hiring managers (Type-$\bB$ agents) post job vacancies with a predetermined hiring threshold $u_\bB$, sequentially interview job seekers according to the exogenous meeting process $\{N_{\bA,t}\}_{t\ge0}$, and follow a first-acceptance policy, hiring the first job seeker whose ability $x$ satisfies $x\ge u_\bB$.
+Job seekers (Type-$\bA$ agents) are sequentially interviewed by firms according to an exogenous meeting process $\{N_{\bB,t}\}_{t\ge0}$ and adopt an optimal stopping strategy, accepting the most recent job offer from a firm offering a position of level $y$ whenever the offer exceeds the job seeker’s reservation utility (dynamically determined based on the value of continued search), after which the job search terminates.

-\textbf{2.
-OTC market for second-hand houses:} In the OTC market of second-hand houses, it involves buyers (group $\bA$) and sellers (group $\bB$).
+\paragraph{OTC market for second-hand houses:} The OTC market of second-hand houses involves buyers (group $\bA$) and sellers (group $\bB$).
 Each buyer is identified by his/her budget or purchasing power $x \in \mathbb{R}_{\geq 0}$; while each seller is characterized by the quality level $y \in \mathbb{R}_{\geq 0}$ of his/her house.
 The term $r_\bA (x,t)$ corresponds to the risk-free interest (or opportunity cost) on the buyer's idle capital while searching for a house to purchase.
 The term $r_\bB (y,t)$ represents the rental income the seller receives while the property is still unsold.
 If the buyer fails to purchase a suitable property by the terminal time, they exit the market and receive a terminal utility represented by the function $h_\bA$, which reflects the buyer’s fallback options, such as investing their unused funds elsewhere or continuing to rent.
 It quantifies the opportunity value retained by the buyer in the absence of a transaction.
 If the seller fails to sell their property by the terminal time, then they exit the market and receive a terminal utility given by the function $h_\bB $ which represents the value of alternative outcomes—such as continuing to rent out the property.